opena11y/evaluation-library/README.md

-# evaluation-library
+# evaluation-library 2.0 Beta
 Javascript library for evaluating WCAG and ARIA conformance.
-The library is designed to be used in browser extensions or emulators to evaluate accessibility features and issues.
+The library is designed to be used in browser extensions or browseremulators to evaluate accessibility features and issues of web pages.
 The evaluation results can be accessed through APIs or exporting the results in a JSON format.

 [Evaluation Library Documentation](https://opena11y.github.io/evaluation-library/)